Social Media Protocol - Guide for Users

 The Facebook account is updated less often and concentrates on council news and events.

-If you would like to make a formal complaint please see our general complaints page.
+If you would like to make a formal complaint, see our complaints page.

-- During times of emergency we may not be able to respond to individual messages straight away due to the volume we receive.
+- at times of emergency we may not be able to respond to individual messages straight away due to the volume we receive.
 We will focus on sending important updates and updating our website

-- Most questions will require us to consult other departments, so please bear with us whilst we do this.
+- most questions will require us to consult other departments, so please bear with us whilst we do this.
 We aim to respond within 48 office hours

-- We do not discuss private or sensitive information over social media so may ask to take the conversation offline
+- we do not discuss private or sensitive information over social media so may ask to take the conversation offline

-- Where we are uncertain about a particular issue, we may link in other third parties who may provide you with more information e.g. the Police and other blue-light services, health partners or other councils
+- where we are uncertain about a particular issue, we may link in other third parties who may provide you with more information e.g. the Police and other blue-light services, health partners or other councils

 Help us to help you

-- If you are tweeting us to report an issue, please check www.southend.gov.uk/reportit first which has a variety of online forms where people can report issues
+- if you are tweeting us to report an issue, please check www.southend.gov.uk/reportit first which has a variety of online forms where people can report issues

-- If you do not wish to do this, please be specific about the issue, where it is, and provide as many details as possible.
+- if you do not wish to do this, please be specific about the issue, where it is, and provide as many details as possible.
 A photo of a piece of litter on the pavement with no location details does not help us to help you

 We will respond to:

-- Clear questions about our services and policies
+- clear questions about our services and policies

-- General enquiries
+- general enquiries

-- Reports about our services
+- reports about our services

 We may not respond to:

-- Vague/general statements
+- vague/general statements

-- Repetitive aggression
+- repetitive aggression

-- Inappropriate comments
+- inappropriate comments

-- Repetitive questioning by an individual once original question has been replied to
+- repetitive questioning by an individual once original question has been replied to

-- No obscene language or language that demonstrates discriminatory, racist, abusive or unlawful behaviour.
+- no obscene language or language that demonstrates discriminatory, racist, abusive or unlawful behaviour.
 We reserve the right to block such users as a result

-- Please do not publish pictures of our staff, their names or their contact details on social media.
+- please do not publish pictures of our staff, their names or their contact details on social media.
 If you would like to make a formal complaint about a member of staff, you can do so via our online form

-- Threatening/ aggressive language or behaviour towards staff will be warned and then blocked
+- threatening / aggressive language or behaviour towards staff will be warned and then blocked

-Page last updated: 25/10/2019
+Page last updated: 19/12/2019